dungphung411/ComputerInfo/README.md

 -  Pull image to node 2, and deploy it.

 ## Pre requirement:
+- System using here is linux ubuntu.
+If you want to use window, consider changing the Jenkinsfile
 - Docker install on both machine.
 - Install java on both machine.
 Note that the java version **MUST** be the same for them.
 (Rec 17, 21)
 - Jenkins install on node 1